LyleCharlesScott/JobsByGender/README.md

-# Jobs by Gender, a chart showing data from the Seattle City API
+# Jobs by Gender -
+a chart showing data from the Seattle City API

 This project is a code challenge for Moz.com, using an angular-seed package to set up.
 (https://github.com/angular/angular-seed.git)